-When looking into the professional moves financial advisors are making to start their own businesses, the Denver Business Journal spoke with Cardan Capital Partners co-founders Marti Awad and Matt Papazian.
+When looking into the professional moves independent financial advisors are making to start their own businesses, the Denver Business Journal spoke with Cardan Capital Partners co-founders Marti Awad and Matt Papazian.
 From the report:

 “When financial adviser Marti Awad sits down with a client, she has autonomy in her work.
 She doesn’t feel pressure to sell products to her client that they don’t want or need.
 And she acts as a fiduciary, meaning she puts her client’s interests first.

 “For all those reasons, she joined three other financial advisers and walked out of the big New York-based Bank of America Merrill Lynch a year and a half ago to start their own firm, Cardan Capital Partners in Denver.
 The four partners — Awad, Matthew Papazian, Ross Fox and Sarah Keys — took with them about $640 million in assets under management.